 If you’re list building with your website (and you should be), this is one of the most important email marketing metrics you need to watch.

 Your Email Open Rate measures the number of people who open your email campaign as compared to the overall number of those who received it.

-Low open rates tell you at least one (if not all) of those factors are lacking.
+Low open rates tell you at least one (if not all) of those factors above are lacking.

-The Click Through Rate (CTR) metric can be applied to email marketing as well as paid advertisements.
+The Click-through Rate (CTR) can be used as an email marketing metric as well as a paid advertising metric.
 Clicks on email blasts are often some of the highest conversion-drivers across the board.

 Your CTR as it relates to pay-per-click helps to determine your relevance score and affects your Cost Per Click.

 - Improve Your Email Click-Through Rate With These 14 Simple Tweaks

 - 5 Psychology-Backed Ways to Improve Your Email Click-Through Rate

 Cost Per Click (CPC) applies to both pay-per-click marketing and a number of social media platforms that offer the clicks-to-site ad type.